Yomguithereal/mnemonist/sparse-map.md

 ### #.size

-Number of items actually in the map.
+Number of items currently in the map.

 ```js
 var map = new SparseMap(4);